sfc-gh-fgoransson/sfguide-tasty-bytes-zero-to-app-with-spcs-summit-HOL/README.md

 ### Prerequisites
 - A Snowflake account, and familiarity with the Snowsight interface
 - Privileges necessary to create a user, database, and warehouse in Snowflake
-- Ability to install and run software on your computer
 - Basic experience using git
 - Intermediate knowledge of Node.js and React JS

+- GitHub Codespaces -or- Ability to install and run software on your computer

 ### What You’ll Learn
 - How to configure and build a custom API Powered by Snowflake, written in Node.js